wavering-ruby/Beecrowd-Exercises/README.md

 - [1000.py](Python/1000.py): Prints "Hello World!".
 - [1001.py](Python/1001.py): Reads two integers and prints their sum.
+- [1002.py](Python/1002.py): Calculates the area of a circle given its radius.
 - [1008.py](Python/1008.py): Calculates the salary of an employee.
 - [1930.py](Python/1930.py): Calculates the sum of four integers minus three.
 - [2006.py](Python/2006.py): Counts the number of times a given integer appears in a list.